Product Q&A with Marty Cagan

 In terms of moving to modern product teams/squads, if you’re looking for help, my favorite suggestion is to use a discovery coach (https://svpg.com/discovery-coaches/) for this - there are several really good ones out there now.

-Our company does not have much experience in the area user research/usability testing.
-When I bring it up to the CTO, he pushes back on it and see it as a time waste.
-What advice would you have to help to show/communicate the value of user interviews, usability testing to bring the CTO on board?
+Our company does not have much experience in the area of user research/usability testing.
+When I bring it up to the CTO, he pushes back on it and sees it as a waste of time.
+What advice would you have to help to show/communicate the value of user interviews and usability testing to bring the CTO on board?

-Stephen asks a good question about what to do when the product org reports to the CTO and the CTO doesn’t know or care about UX (either user research and/or product design).
-This is why it’s pretty rare that product reports to the CTO.
+Stephen asks a good question about what to do when the product org reports to the CTO and the CTO doesn’t know or about UX (either user research and/or product design).
+This is why it’s pretty rare that product managers report to the CTO.

-Usually the VP Product and the CTO are peers, and that’s by design and important.
+Usually, the VP Product and the CTO are peers, and that’s by design and importance.
 The VP Product normally has responsibility for PM and UX, and they are there to represent these needs with the senior leadership team.

-Do you think there are any product/business types/models it’s “best” to be in as a PM with a long term career focus (meaning, enterprise/B2B; b2c, free to use vs annual contract style) or are they just all different and equally potentially educational?
+Do you think there are any product/business types/models that are “best” to be in as a PM with a long-term career focus (meaning, enterprise/B2B; b2c, free to use vs annual contract style), or are they just all different and equally potentially educational?

-Another good career question about whether it’s best to work in B2C or some other area like enterprise B2B… In general it’s more common to find best practices applied in consumer companies however, there are great B2B companies now, and there has always been and always will be some terrible consumer companies.
+Another good career question about whether it’s best to work in B2C or some other area like enterprise B2B… In general, it’s more common to find best practices applied in consumer companies.
+However, there are great B2B companies now, and there have always been and always will be some terrible consumer companies.

-My best advice for new product managers is to worry less about the type of company and worry more about the specific manager you would be reporting to - if it’s someone coming from a company with a proven record of winning products, and the hiring manager is committed to personally coaching and developing you for at least a year, then take that job.
+My best advice for new product managers is to worry less about the type of product service and worry more about the specific manager you would be reporting to - if it’s someone coming from a company with a proven record of winning products and the hiring manager is committed to personal coaching and developing you for at least a year, then take that job.